-To apply for a place at King's College, you need to fill out our online application form, attach copies of supporting documents and you will be invoiced for the application fee of NZD\$320.
+To apply for a place at King's College, you need to fill out our online application form, attach copies of supporting documents and pay the application fee of NZD \$275.
 This Application Fee covers the costs of considering the application and is non-refundable.